ConnorK519/Bug-Tracker/README.md

 **/projects**

-retrieves the currently logged in users projects with information on them.
+retrieves the currently logged-in users projects with information on them.

 **/logout**